ui3o/external-extension/README.md

 [{"link": "https://...js", "pathinclude": "/test/"}, {"link": "https://...", "pathinclude": "/test/", corsonly:true}, {"linkinclude": "https://...", "pathinclude": "/test/", corsonly:true}]
 ```

 If `corsonly` is set, no external link will be loaded.
-The links just added only for CORS path. `linkinclude` also available only for CORS.
+The links just added only for CORS path, which means you can load resources from other url.
+Do not need to turn off the CORS in the browser! `linkinclude` also available only for CORS.

-# Iframe
+# iframe

 All iframe going to have a message listener: